cdnet01/Toolbox/README.md

 # using python tooling, remotely retreive AD information for loading into bloodhound
 bloodhound-python -d domain.com -u username -p password -c ALL -ns 10.10.192.2

-# using c# tooling, retreive AD infomation for loading into bloodhound
+# using c# tooling (ps1 tooling also available), retreive AD infomation for loading into bloodhound and do not touch domian controllers (better for evasion)
-sharphound.exe
+Sharphound.exe --CollectionMethods All --Domain domain.com --ExcludeDCs

 # start bloodhound application
 ./BloodHound